 How Much Money Is My Monthly Disability Benefit?

-Many people think they are automatically qualified for a certain amount of monthly disability payments and they are surprised to learn that their monthly benefit is not as high as they hoped.
-Do not be misled by internet or TV ads.
+Many people think they are automatically qualified for a certain amount of monthly disability payments.
+They are surprised to learn that their monthly benefit is not as high as they hoped.
+Do not fall for misleading ads from the internet or TV.
 The average person’s monthly disability benefit is usually between $1000-$1500.
 Supplemental Security Income benefit amounts vary by state, but they are not usually more than $1000 per month.

 HIGH EARNINGS EQUALS HIGH BENEFITS

 To receive a disability benefit that is close to the maximum amount payable, you need to earn a high salary.
 You also need to pay your taxes for over 20 years.
 For example, the maximum monthly Social Security retirement benefit at normal retirement age is $2,788 for 2018 and $2,861 for 2019.
 However, it is important to remember that the maximum allowable benefit amount is only available to those individuals who had the maximum taxable earnings for at least 35 working years.
 It is a similar calculation in order to determine the monthly benefit for disabled individuals.
 If you need further information about how to apply for disability benefits or want to know if you are eligible, contact Cannon Disability Law.